ICE and ISAP Check-Ins

 • If you do not have either of these forms, and ICE has not told you that you need to notify them about a move, then ICE says you are not required to tell them before you move.

-No matter what type of form you have, ICE says that you should also update your address on ICE’s website or by phone at 1-833-383-1465 after you move.
-You may also need to change your address with the immigration court and other immigration agencies.
+The government says asylum seekers have to update their address with the government when they move.
+No matter what type of form you have, ICE says that you should update your address on ICE’s website or by phone at 1-833-383-1465 within 5 days after you move.
+If you want to continue with your asylum case, you may also need to change your address with the immigration court and other immigration agencies.

 ICE took my passport.
 Can I get a new one?